 Trebinje Bosnia Hercegovina Travel Guide

-Dubrovnik, Croatia: Roughly 30 km (18.6 miles) west.
-A famous city with walls, a UNESCO World Heritage site, known for its stunning Old Town, historic walls, and Adriatic views.
+Dubrovnik, Croatia: About 30 km (18.6 miles) west.
+A famous walled city, a UNESCO World Heritage site, known for its stunning Old Town, historic walls, and Adriatic views.

-A full day (8-TEN hours, including travel and border time).
-Focus by foot the fortifications, exploring the Stradun (main street), and visiting attractions like Rector'the Palace of or Sponza Palace.
+A full day (8-10 hours, including travel and border time).
+Focus by foot the fortifications, exploring the Stradun (main street), and seeing attractions like Rector's Palace or Sponza Palace.

 Expand your journey to include other captivating highlights of the region.